wildjames/cal_phot/README.md

 A set of scripts that will calibrate periodic \*CAM lightcurves from counts to flux above atmosphere.

 The scripts available are fairly basic calibration stuff, but this takes a lot of the legwork out of reducing periodic data.
 Importantly, it makes calls to SDSS, either for the comparisons in the target frame, or a separate reference star taken on the same night/run.
 And don't worry, these are all corrected for airmass, light travel time, etc!
-The overall output are a few files:
+The useful outputs are a few files:

 -   A lightcurve for the star in aperture 1 of each supplied `.log` file
 -   Two figures for each lightcurve, one showing the target's flux over the observation, and another plotting the comparisons against each other
 -   An mcmc chain that optimises the ephemeris data

-The figure containing the compared comparison stars is there to help diagnose a bad reference star.
-These should all ideally be flat lines at unity, but life is rarely that perfect.
+The figure containing the compared comparison stars is there to help diagnose a bad comparison.
+These should all ideally be flat lines at unity, but life is often not that perfect.

-The main advantage of using this script, and in writing this interpreter at all, is that it creates a consistent record of how a data set was reduced for future reference.
-This will reduce 'black box' complaints later, when it comes to writing up what we find in the lightcurve data.
+The main advantage of using this script, and in writing this at all, is that it creates a consistent record of how a data set was reduced for future reference.
+This will reduce 'black box' complaints later or, more relevant to me, dodge the problem of forgetting if I did it 100% right, when it comes to writing up what we find in the lightcurve data.

-## bin_data.py
+A fairly verbose log is produces by each script in the file, `Calibration.txt`.
+Note that if an older one exists where it wants to put a new one, it'll overwrite the old log.
+Normally you'll want this - so that your logs always correspond to the data you currently have, but please beware!

+## Scripts you'll want to use

+### `calc_extinction.py`

+This takes a long observations and, assuming the apertures you use to reduce it are around constant-brightness stars, calculates the extinction in each frame.
+This requires a few things to be thought about to work properly:

+  - You need to use an observation on a **clear, photometric** night.
+Otherwise, this will be wrong!
+Clouds would contribute to the extinction and give you a wrong value.
+  - The larger the airmass range, the better.
+The logs on `deneb` list the airmass range for an observation, so use that to inform what run you use.
+  - Variable targets will result in junk.
+There's a lazy way and a smart way to deal with this - use many apertures to make sure that at least some are constant sources, or actually check each target's RA and Dec in catalogues for variability.

+### `comparison_mags.py`

+We need to know the apparent magnitudes of the comparison stars so that we can convert ADU counts to a flux in mJy.
+This is easy when we're in the SDSS field, since the code can just look that up, but if we're elsewhere in the sky we have to jump through some hoops.
+This script will calculate the average apparent magnitude of all apertures in a logfile, except the first one (assumed to be the target).
+The result of this can be put into the `cal_phot` config file.

+### `bin_data.py`

+Note to self: **Always be wary about *how* and *why* you're binning some data together!**

-Additionally, this git contains my binning script.
+This git contains my binning script, which takes a few phase-folded lightcurves and averages them together.

 This script makes an evenly spaced 1D grid of phase times, and combines the relevant data from given files into those bins.
-It respects errors, weights means by them, and uses the mean phase of the binned data in each bin to preserve as much information a possible.
+It respects their errors *and* weights data by them, and uses the mean phase of the binned data in each bin to preserve as much information as possible.

-# Using the Pipeline
+# Using my Pipeline

 This was written as a side-project, and hasn't been streamlined very much.
-However, there is a recommended workflow.
+However, I do have a recommended workflow.
 The process is slightly different for stars in or out of the SDSS field.

 ## Stars in the SDSS